 The cost of trading goes beyond conversion fees to include other costs like financing and even account maintenance.
-The lowest fee crypto exchanges are those that reduce the cost of buying crypto, ensuring that you keep more of your capital.
+The best crypto exchange with lowest fees are those that reduce the cost of buying crypto, ensuring that you keep more of your capital.

 This guide explores the exchanges with the lowest fees that we found.
 Note that we mean the lowest overall cost of using that exchange, so while some trading fees may seem higher than others, we consider other fees in our review.